Browse Journals and Peer-Reviewed Series

 Pepperdine Journal of Communication Research (Communication)The Pepperdine Journal of Communication Research seeks to pursue truth and academic excellence in the field of communication by recognizing outstanding student scholarship that explores interpersonal, organizational, rhetoric and leadership, and intercultural communication.
 Through rigorous peer-review, the Journal strives to contribute to ongoing discussions in communication studies by publishing student papers that investigate a variety of contemporary topics and issues.

 Pepperdine Law Review (School of Law)The Pepperdine Law Review is a scholarly legal journal edited and published by students at the Pepperdine University School of Law.
 Members of the Law Review are selected on the basis of academic excellence and outstanding scholarship, and membership in the Law Review is recognized as both an honor and a unique educational experience.
 The members of the Law Review edit articles written by professors, lawyers, judges, legislators, and other scholars, as well as producing their own Comments or Notes on legal developments and significant cases.

 Pepperdine Policy Review (School of Public Policy)

 The Pepperdine Policy Review is a peer-reviewed journal published by the Pepperdine University School of Public Policy that showcases the best scholarly work in the field of public policy.
 The journal seeks submissions with a public policy focus in international relations, economics, American politics, and state and local policy.
-The journal is currently seeking submissions for Volume VII to be published in Spring 2014.
-The deadline to submit articles has been extended to Sunday, January 19, 2014.

 The Journal of Business, Entrepreneurship & the Law (School of Law)